DETAILED ACTION

 Helm teaches determine a first position of the imaging system relative to the first body structure based on the first image (Paragraph [0042] “ Accordingly, the imaging device 36 can be tracked relative to the subject 28 as can the instrument 144 to allow for initial registration, automatic registration, or continued registration of the subject 28 relative to the image 40.”);

-determine a distance to [a target image position] based on the relative position (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged”).
+determine a distance to [the target image position] based on the first position (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged”).

 Therefore, it would have been obvious to one of ordinary skill of the art before the effective